zer0Kerbal/KSP-SimpleLogistics/Readme.md

 ***

 ### Localizations: 🇺🇸 🇪🇸 🇫🇷 🇮🇹 🇧🇷 🇷🇺 🇩🇪 🇨🇳 🇯🇵 🇰🇷 🇳🇴 🇸🇪
 And SimpleLogistics is a polyglot!
-Thiss mod speaks 12 major languages in case of some of your kerbals are picky in this sense.
+This mod speaks 12 major languages in case of some of your kerbals are picky in this sense.
 > *Additions and corrections solicited and welcome!*

 Languages supported